 Safe Haven Humane Society and Outreach Center was founded by two friends and fellow animal rescuers in 2012.
 The organization became incorporated in the State of Wisconsin in 2013 and earned its nonprofit 501c3 status in 2014.
 Safe Haven HSOC opened its first shelter building in Howard in 2015, but quickly grew out of that space after a year.
 For two years we searched diligently for a new shelter space, operating as a foster-based rescue and community resource.

 In May 2018, Safe Haven Humane Society and Outreach Center added a “doing business as” (DBA) name that more accurately reflected the mission and work of the organization.
 As a grassroots, nonprofit, volunteer animal welfare organization, Haven Animal Rescue and Community Outreach has been dedicated to helping the pets and people right here in Northeast Wisconsin.
 The mission of Haven Animal Rescue is to provide a loving environment for surrendered and stray animals as they search for their forever homes, assist current pet owners to permanently provide appropriate care for their animals, and engage community members in the root causes of pet homelessness.

 To further our mission and increase the number of pets and people we can reasonably serve as a volunteer-based organization, Haven Animal Rescue and Community Outreach has leased a new building at 991 N. Military Ave. in Howard.
 The 1,440-square-foot space will house a handful of dogs, up to 15 cats, and a few small mammals while we search for their forever families.
-We also will continue to house up to four cats at the Petco store on W. Mason Street in Green Bay, as well as many pets in private homes that are part of our amazing foster network.
+We also house a number of pets in our network of foster homes.